lavague-ai/LaVague/docs/docs/get-started/customization.md

 agent = WebAgent(action_engine, world_model)
 ```

-Here, we modify the default `OpenaiContext` by replacing its LLM and embedding models.
+Here, we modify the default `OpenaiContext` by replacing its LLM, multi-modal LLM & embedding models.
 We can then pass this to our `Action Engine`.

 ## Creating a Context object from scratch